Proportional cake-cutting: Recursive halving

 It is possible to prove by induction that every partner playing by the rules is guaranteed a piece with a value of at least 1/n, regardless of what the other partners do.

-Thanks to the divide-and-conquer strategy, the number of iterations is only O(log n), in contrast to O(n) in the Last Diminisher procedure.
+Thanks to the divide-and-choose strategy, the number of iterations is only O(log n), in contrast to O(n) in the Last Diminisher procedure.
 In each iteration, each partner is required to make a single mark.
 Hence, the total number of marks required is O(n log n).

 This algorithm has a randomized version which can be used to reduce the number of marks; see Even-Paz algorithm.

 Selection procedures

 A different approach to cake-cutting is to let every partner draw a certain number of pieces depending on the number of partners, p(n), and give each partner one of his selected pieces, such that the pieces do not overlap.

 As a simple example of a selection procedure, assume the cake is a 1-dimensional interval and that each partner wants to receive a single contiguous interval.
 Use the following protocol: